-Dr. Allison Myers serves as interim program leader for Extension Family and Community Health and directs the Oregon State University Center for Health Innovation housed at the College of Public Health and Human Sciences.
+Dr. Allison Myers serves as Associate Dean for Extension Family and Community Health and directs the Oregon State University Center for Health Innovation housed at the College of Public Health and Human Sciences.
 Extension Family and Community Health partners with families and communities to enhance health and wellness.
 We promote statewide and local changes that impact school lunchrooms and physical activity policies, child and elder care issues, and community vitality.
 We provide science-based programs at every stage of life.
 Our health-enhancing programs include physical activity, nutrition, parenting education, and food preservation and safety.

 The OSU Center for Health Innovation (OCHI) connects external organizations and Oregon State University faculty in the discovery of innovative solutions to pressing health and wellness issues, and builds workforce capacity in public health and human sciences.
 Today, OCHI leads projects related to integrating social needs care within the health care system, creating healthy neighborhoods and environments, promoting mental health and preventing substance use, and modernizing Oregon’s local public health system.